valerienierenberg/printf/README.md

 project goal: make a working function that mimics printf.

-_printf.c - function that prints anything to standard output.
+_printf.c - function that prints anything to standard output upon successful return.

 print_int.c - function that prints an integer.